 The Brooks Island Eagles

 The first confirmed breeding pair of eagles in the park established a nest in the winter of 2009 to 2010.
-The nest was sighted in a large American sycamore tree on the downstream end of Brooks Island, in the southern part of New River Gorge National River.
+The nest was sighted in a large American sycamore tree on the downstream end of Brooks Island, in the southern part of New River Gorge National Park and Preserve.
 This pair of eagles laid two eggs in February 2010.
 Two eaglets hatched in March and were seen first taking flight in early June.

 Bald Eagle Life History